seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part2-App-Router.md

 | Slower navigation    | Instant navigation  |
 | Page-oriented        | Component-oriented  |

----
+Traditional sites redraw the world on every navigation; modern apps surgically update the parts of the interface that actually changed. [dev](https://dev.to/prateekshaweb/nextjs-app-router-for-beginners-pages-layouts-and-navigation-4kd)

+***

 # The App Router Philosophy

-The App Router changes the question from:
+The App Router changes the core question from:

-> "Which page should I load?"
+> “Which **page** should I load?”

 to:

-> "Which parts of the interface actually need to change?"
+> “Which **parts of the interface** actually need to change?”

-This may sound like a small difference.

-Architecturally, it changes everything.
+That sounds subtle, but architecturally it changes everything.

 Instead of thinking: